-This proposition proof follows essentially from the fact that two maps from the Riemann sphere to itself such that preimages of three distinct points coincide (with multiplicity) are equals.
+The proof of this proposition follows essentially from the following fact: two maps from the Riemann sphere to itself such that preimages of three distinct points coincide (with multiplicity) are equals.
 First we prove the following lemma:

-\begin{lemma} Every tree of sphere is either a marked sphere or it has an internal vertex which is adjacent to exactly one other one. \end{lemma}
+\begin{lemma} Every tree of sphere is either a marked sphere or it has an internal vertex which is adjacent to exactly another one. \end{lemma}

-\begin{proof} Indeed, consider a leaf and a path from this leaf which has a maximal number of edges.
-If this path is empty, this means that there is only one vertex and we don't have to consider this case.
-It is the same for the case where the tree has only two vertices.
-Suppose that we are not in these cases.
+\begin{proof} Indeed, consider a leaf and an arc from this leaf which has a maximal number of edges.
+If this arc is empty, then there is only one vertex so we don't have to consider this case.
+The case where the tree has only two vertices is similar.
+Thus we suppose that we are not in these cases.

-Then the path has the form with $v_{k-1}\neq v_1$.
-Note that $v_k$ is necessarily a leaf because, if not, it will have an edge connecting it to an other vertex that allows to extend the path.
-If $v_{k-1}$ does not satisfies the property then $v_{k-1}$ is adjacent to an other internal vertex $v'_k$ that doesn't lie in the path.
-As this one is an internal vertex, it is adjacent to a vertex $v'_{k+1}$ too that doesn't lie in the path.
-Then $C'=[v_1,v_2 ,\ldots,v_{k-1} ,v'_{k} ,v'_{k+1} ]$ would be a path longer than $C$.
+Then the arc has the form with $v_{k-1}\neq v_1$.
+Note that $v_k$ is necessarily a leaf because, if not, it will have an edge connecting it to another vertex that allows to extend the arc.
+If $v_{k-1}$ does not satisfies the property then $v_{k-1}$ is adjacent to another internal vertex $v'_k$ that doesn't lie in the arc.
+As $v'_k$ is an internal vertex, it is also adjacent to a vertex $v'_{k+1}$ that doesn't lie in the arc.
+Then $C'=[v_1,v_2 ,\ldots,v_{k-1} ,v'_{k} ,v'_{k+1} ]$ would be an arc longer than $C$.
 Thus $v_{k-1}$ satisfies the desired property. \end{proof}

-For $\T'\subset\T$ non empty, the tree of sphere $\overline\T'$ design the natural smallest subtree of $\T$ containing $\T'$ (cf \cite{A1} for more details).
-The main ingredient for the proof of Proposition \ref{equivmod} will be the following lemma proved in \cite{A1}.